Kuritsu243/FMP_Documentation/Writerside/topics/Feedback-Received.md

 ### Myself

-As posted multiple times on the internet, [you are your own worst critic.](https://www.reddit.com/r/Mindfulness/comments/r5g2jx/why_are_we_our_own_worst_critic/) The amount of changes, restructures and restarting I have done regarding certain mechanics and environmental aspects within the game throughout the development phase have been **large**.
+As posted multiple times on the internet, [you are your own worst critic.](https://www.reddit.com/r/Mindfulness/comments/r5g2jx/why_are_we_our_own_worst_critic/) The number of changes, restructures and restarting I have done regarding certain mechanics and environmental aspects within the game throughout the development phase have been **large**.
 If I spent multiple hours working on certain features, there was a high chance I'd return to the project the next day and then modify almost completely the approach I initially took.
 This led to some fine-tuning to certain scripts and settings that just make my game feel nicer to play compared to the originally clunky approaches.
-This reflects upon the large amount of variables that some of my scripts have, especially my [Player Controller script.](PlayerController-cs.md)
+This reflects upon the large number of variables that some of my scripts have, especially my [Player Controller script.](PlayerController-cs.md)

 ## Conclusion

 I think next time I would have liked to do online feedback, most likely via Google forms or a similar medium.
-I originally proposed this concept during the pre-production unit, however I simply ran out of time before doing this.
+I originally proposed this concept during the pre-production unit, however, I simply ran out of time before doing this.
 Sending this out to a large group of people would have shown levels of anonymity and an easy way to access a compiled list of feedback.